Xiaosheng-Zhao/ST4Diffusion/README.md

   DDPM for image generation conditional on the astrophysical parameter
 </p>

-The wavelet scattering transform used for quantification is calculated with [This Repository](https://github.com/SihaoCheng/scattering_transform) by Sihao Cheng.
+The wavelet scattering transform used for quantification is calculated with [this repository](https://github.com/SihaoCheng/scattering_transform) by Sihao Cheng.

 The StyleGAN2 implementation is based on the related branch in [this repository](https://github.com/dkn16/stylegan2-pytorch).